 The Miss Port Sanilac is a 38-foot fishing vessel that was built in 1958 in Pigeon Michigan.
 Today the Miss Port Sanilac operates out of Port Sanilac Marina for charter tours, wreck viewing, and diving.

 This picture of Miss Port Sanilac with the original owner, Bill Brown.
 The shot was taken about 1960 before the Marina was built.

 Note the launch ramp and roller rink and the main dock for the harbor at Part Sanilac.

 Related Adventuring in Michigan’s Thumb

 Cruising to Charity Island on the Lady of the Lakes – Days of rain gave way to a sunny Saturday in Caseville.
 It was a marvelous day to be out on the water.
 The tour boat, The Lady of the Lake was tied up at the end of the dock at the Caseville Municipal Harbor.
-The anticipation and excitement were high as this was the first venture to Charity Island for all to the passengers, myself included.
+The anticipation and excitement were high as this was the first venture to Charity Island for all to the passengers.

 A Day Trip Around Michigan’s Thumb – Part One – This day trip starts at the gateway to Michigan’s Thumb.
 In the 1800s, stagecoaches plied their way north to lumber camps along ancient trails on the Lake Huron shoreline.
 Schooners and steamships passed on their way to the upper Great Lakes.
 Today you will travel north along M-25.
 This is one of Michigan’s earliest scenic highways.
 It closely hugs the shore all the way around the thumb.